ejpszemo/spendings-app/README.md

 ---

-**Note**: All data is stored locally in your browser.
-Clearing your browser data will erase all spendings and users.
+**Note**: All data is stored locally in your browser using localStorage.
+Use the 🚫 button to clear app data, or clearing your browser data will also erase all spendings and users.